DIVD-NL/evidence_uploader/README.md

                         Name of the subfolder to store results
 ```

-You also need to create a JOSN configuration file:
+You also need to create a JSON configuration file:
 ```json
 {
     "case" : "1999-99999",